 As people want convenience, they can get anything from a simple search on their computer or smartphone.
 The best part is that the transaction goes smoothly and quickly as well.

-We have a lot to learn from the latest studies and statistics on e-commerce growth.
-Using these new findings in your marketing strategy will help you grow your business and increase your conversions.
+We have much to learn from the latest studies and statistics on e-commerce growth.
+Using these new findings in your marketing strategy will help you grow your business and improve conversion rate optimization.

-Now let’s dive into some eye-opening e-commerce growth statistics!
+Now let’s dive into eye-opening e-commerce growth statistics!

-➤ E-commerce statistics show that there are 24 million e-commerce websites worldwide and this number is increasing each day.
+➤ E-commerce statistics by Hostinger show that there are 24 million e-commerce websites worldwide and this number is increasing each day.

 ➤ Research from GWI shows that “recommerce” is an increasingly trendy choice, with 14.4% of internet users buying a used or second-hand item online each week.